nightcycle/midas-clt/README.md

 #### hotfix
 Reserved for emergency fixes to the game.

-### recorder
-This tool can set up a github action workflow which records data every few minutes related to developer stats and advertising performance.

 ### monetization
 Allows for the encoding and easy tracking of purchases.